TriKro/rsb-content/part5-generative_product_research/ask-an-expert.md

 ### How To

 1. Seek out an expert via:
- * Google & Bing: enter specific terms or questions you have and look at who is responding with appropriate content
+ * Google & Bing: Enter specific terms or questions you have and look at who is responding with appropriate content.
  * Meetup: local experts in your topic
- * LinkedIn: easy to locate specfic experts via keyword
+ * LinkedIn: easy to locate specific experts via keyword
- * Academia.edu: Find an academic specialized in a narrow topic
+ * Academia.edu: Find an academic specialized in a narrow topic.
  * FindAnExpertOnline.com
- * Other social media where free content is posted: Quora / Medium / Facebook
+ * Other social media where free content is posted: Quora/Medium/Facebook
-2. Consider a paid sources:
+2. Consider paid sources:
  * Clarity.fm
  * PopExpert.com
  * FounderDating.com forums